LvQiSCU/LvQiSCU.github.io/README.md

 * 03.2014–now, full professor, School of Mathematics, Sichuan University.

+* 01.2013–01.2014, Post-doc fellow under the supervision of Prof. Jean-Michel Coron in Laboratoire Jacques-Louis Lions, Université Pierre et Marie Curie-Paris VI.

 * 07.2012-03.2014, Associate Professor, School of Mathematical Sciences, University of Electronic Science and Technology of China.

 * 07.2010–07.2012, Assistant Professor, School of Mathematical Sciences, University of Electronic Science and Technology of China.

+* 04.2011–04.2012, Post-doc fellow under the supervision of Prof. Enrique Zuazua in Basque Center for Applied Mathematics, Spain.

 ## Education